 Helping your customers with practical and timely information can go a long way to building brand loyalty.

-When you think about it, these finding are pretty intuitive.
-Don’t pester you’re consumers, don’t waste their time, and provide communications with a perceived value.
+When you think about it, these findings are pretty intuitive.
+Don’t pester your consumers, don’t waste their time, and provide communications with a perceived value.

 The reason you’ll really want to take these points into consideration is the last finding I’ll share with you.
 The number of hours consumers spend on email has been dwindling over the years, and this year it dropped 27%.